-3.1 A residential development comprising 277 dwellings, with associated access, open space and landscaping, is proposed.

-- 3.2 The proposed site layout includes a vehicular access provided from Bradford Road, with a spine road extending east-west across the site to its eastern boundary (where the site meets Shepherds Thorn Lane).
-Along the length of this spine road, further estate roads are proposed, lined with detached, semi-detached and terraced housing.
-A central area of open space is proposed, as is a smaller open space further west along the spine road. - 3.3 Of the 277 units proposed, 133 (48%) would be detached.
-10 (4%) would have one bedroom, 78 (28%) would have two bedrooms, 66 (24%) would have three bedrooms, and 123 (44%) would have four bedrooms. - 3.4 55 affordable housing units are proposed, representing a 20% provision.
-These would be provided as 7x 1-bedroom apartments and maisonettes, 24x 2-bedroom apartments and houses, 22x 3-bedroom houses and 2x 4-bedroom houses.
+- 3.1 A residential development comprising 277 dwellings, with associated access, open space and landscaping, is proposed. - 3.2 The proposed site layout includes a vehicular access provided from Bradford Road, with a spine road extending east-west across the site to its eastern boundary (where the site meets Shepherds Thorn Lane).
+Along the length of this spine road, further estate roads are proposed, lined with detached, semidetached and terraced housing.
+A central area of open space is proposed, as is a smaller open space further west along the spine road. - Of the 277 units proposed, as per the revised accommodation schedule (rev Q) and drawings submitted on 11/08/2022, 133 (48%) would be detached.
+10 (4%) would have one bedroom, 78 (28%) would have two bedrooms, 77 (28%) would have three bedrooms, and 112 (40%) would have four bedrooms. - 3.4 55 affordable housing units are proposed, representing a 20% provision.
+These would be provided as 7x 1-bedroom apartments and maisonettes, 24x 2-bedroom apartments and houses, 22x 3-bedroom houses and 2x 4bedroom houses.
 In terms of tenure, 30x affordable/social rent, 14x First Homes and 11x other intermediate units are proposed. - 3.5 The majority of dwellings would have two storeys.
 The Lincoln house type would additionally have a storey in its roof space, and the two proposed Charterhouse apartment blocks would have three storeys.
 17 house types are proposed, as are variations of those house types.
 Four maisonettes are proposed.
 Roofs would be hipped or pitched, and some dwellings would have front feature gables and bay windows.
-The proposed materials include brown brick, two colours of red brick, "chalk-coloured" render, timber cladding, and red and grey concrete roof tiles. - 3.6 Outside the HS11 site allocation, the applicant proposes drainage infrastructure, including a pumping station, attenuation tank and basin, and an access lane.
+The proposed materials include brown brick, two colours of red brick, "chalk-coloured" render, timber cladding, and red and grey concrete roof tiles.

+3.6 Outside the HS11 site allocation, the applicant proposes drainage infrastructure, including a pumping station, attenuation tank and basin, and an access lane.
 Reshaping of the land, level changes and a retaining wall are proposed in association with this provision.